nburbank-givedirectly/xfer-followup/writeup/writeup.md

 # Key takeaways

-- Among Give Directly's recipients, {most_popular_category_prct:.1%} report spending part or all of their transfer on {most_popular_category}, making it the most commonly reported expense category.
+- Among Give Directly recipients, {most_popular_category_prct:.1%} report spending part or all of their transfer on {most_popular_category}, making it the most commonly reported expense category.
 - {prop_w_resp_in_top_5:.1%} of surveyed respondents indicated that they spent at least part of their transfer on one or more of {top_5_str} expenses.
 - Only {vice_prct:.2%} of respondents, or slightly more than 1 in 1000 respondents, report spending any part of their transfer on a "vice activity" (Alcohol, drugs, etc.).
 - The number of expense categories recipients typically choose varies significantly by age and gender, with female and older recipients choosing more categories on average.